-Figure 21 - Relative Distribution of Prefix Types in the V4 network
+Figure 22 - Relative Distribution of Prefix Types in the V4 network

-Over the past decade the proportion of Root prefixes has declined slightly, as have Hole prefixes, while the number of Path (different-path more-specific) prefixes has risen slightly.
-The high proportion of Path prefixes points to a prevalent use of more specifics in the IPv4 network for traffic engineering purposes.
-Over 2023 the relative proportion of Root prefixes has risen slightly, as has the number of Path prefixes, while the relative number of Hole prefixes has fallen.
+Over the past decade the proportion of Root prefixes has declined slightly, as have Path prefixes (different-path more-specific), while the number of Hole prefixes (different origin) has risen slightly.
+Over 2024 the relative proportion of Root prefixes has fallen slightly, while the number of Hole prefixes has risen by a similar amount.

-A comparable view of the IPv6 network (Figure 22) shows a similar result in the profile of prefixes, but some somewhat different starting conditions.
-The relative incidence of Root prefixes has declined from 95% to 40%, which the number of Path-distinguished more-specific prefixes has risen from 10% to 35%.
-A possible explanation is that as IPv6 changes from being a low-use trial platform to become part of the service environment, then considerations of traffic engineering rise in importance.
-The number of different-path more-specific prefixes reflects this changing perception of the role of the IPv6 network.
+A comparable view of the IPv6 network (Figure 22) shows a similar result in the profile of prefixes as of the end of 2024, but with very different starting conditions.
+In 2012 the level of route fragmentation (announcing more specifics of existing aggregate announcements) was less than 25% of all prefix advertisements.
+Over this period, the relative incidence of Root prefixes has declined from 75% to 45%, while the number of Hole prefixes has risen to 40%.
+A possible explanation is that as IPv6 has changed from being a low-use trial platform to become part of the service environment, then the considerations of traffic engineering have risen in importance.
 This data points to the emerging picture of handling IPv6 addresses in a similar way to that used for IPv4, where there is a widespread use of more specifics for both traffic engineering and as a rudimentary form of prefix-hijacking defence.